CONTRIVED PICTURES

 A Box of Ku by Masao Yamamoto, 1998

-The point is that a good photograph is judged by anything other than what’s called a standard for how good a negative is or for how good your skills in the darkroom are.
+The point is that a good photograph is judged by anything other than what’s called a standard for how good a negative is or for how good your skill in the darkroom is.
 A good photograph is something else.
 ‘A state of grace,’ Sergio Larrain once said, or a stumbling into grace, as I like to think about it, with ‘stumbling’ designating a dynamic process that’s driven by chance and the willingness to risk your own skin in the game, which is another way of saying that you go in the exact opposite direction to what is expected, namely preparedness.

 I secretly also entertain the idea that Yamamoto shares this philosophy.
 The last thing on his mind is the perfect negative or the perfect print.
 That’s my guess, as I have little access to what Yamamoto is really thinking.
-There’s very little out there in the wide world about just what he does.
+There’s mighty precious out there in the wide world about just what he does.
 But I imagine this dialogue that must go on in his head: ‘Overexposed?
 Yes, give it to me, I’ll tone the hell out of it and block out the irrelevant through dodging.
 Underexposed?
 Oh, even better.
 Oh, the fat black.
 I can’t get enough of it.
 Bromide drag?
 Such magical effect.
 I’ll just dodge over it, if I must at all, and give it a big halo too.
 That’ll do it.’

 Unless this is true projection in my head – which in a manner of Zen speaking it is, for what else is there? – I can imagine that others must ‘feel’ the same – inverted comma around ‘feel,’ for what is feeling anyway, if not another thought that merely induces a certain mood?

-My point with this is that photographers such as Yamamoto is not a mere mannerist, when everyone else is busy with establishing a style or a signature.
+My point with this is that photographers such as Yamamoto is not a mere mannerist when everyone else is busy with establishing a style or a signature.
 What Yamamoto does that others can only dream of is to say, ‘I don’t give a flying fuck,’ and actually mean it.
 He is free.
 How do I know this?
 Because of experience.
 I’ve as yet to experience looking at one of Yamamoto’s pictures and think, ‘this is nice.’
 Rather, I get hit in the gut.
 I go, ‘oh, hell.’
-I don’t know why I have this response, but I know exactly what happens when I go, ‘this is nice.’
+I don’t know why I respond like this, but I know exactly what happens when I go, ‘this is nice.’
 How do I know this?
 It’s also called experience, namely, the experience of being diplomatic, of stoping after, ‘this is nice,’ when in effect what I really want to say is, ‘this is nice, but…’ It’s in this ‘but’ that a whole world of contrived and forced images exists.

 The lesson number one in art teaches you to pay attention.
 It’s for this reason that we have so many representations of body parts.
 Cut those in halves too, and you’re smack in the middle of what is called, ‘fine art photography.’
 I look at a thousand such pictures every day, and I go, ‘not this,’ ‘not that.’
-‘Very nice, but…’ On occasion I want to blurt at the artists who have learnt the rules of composition, but not much else: ‘If you want to do legs, have a look at what Sergio Larrain does with legs.’
+‘Very nice, but…’ On occasion I want to blurt at the artists who have learnt the rules of composition, but not much else: ‘if you want to do legs, have a look at what Sergio Larrain does with legs.’

 Valparaiso by Sergio Larrain, Aperture edition 2017